curran/d3-rosetta/README.md

 **`stateProperty(fieldName)`**

 The `stateProperty` function, created by the `StateProperty` factory function, binds to a specific property in the state.
 It returns an array with two elements: the current value of the field and a setter function to update that field.
+The setter function can accept either a new value or a function that receives the previous value and returns the new value.
 This pattern enables you to manage stateful values in a concise and intuitive way, ensuring that your D3 visualizations remain responsive to changes in state.
 This pattern is similar to React's `useState` hook.

 Example without using `StateProperty`: